vatpac-technology/sops/docs/terminal/nowra.md

     Nowra TCU is a [military TCU](../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those in a civil TCU.
 Ensure you are familiar with the [military controller skills](../../controller-skills/military) necessary to provide a quality service.

 ## Airspace
-NW TCU owns the Class C and G airspace NW MIL CTR from `SFC` to `F125`
+NW TCU owns the Class C airspace within the R421A and R421B restricted areas `SFC` to `F125`.

 <figure markdown>
 ![NW TCU Structure](img/nw_tcu.png){ width="952" }